enchant3dmango/ontwikkelingsbedrywighede/README.md

 # Ontwikkelingsbedrywighede

 ## Background
-Ontwikkelingsbedrywighede is Afrikaans, which means Development Operations (DevOps), I randomly choose Afrikaans, the purpose is to make the repository name unique and indicate that I'm learning DevOps.
+"Ontwikkelingsbedrywighede" is Afrikaans, which means Development Operations (DevOps), I randomly choose Afrikaans, the purpose is to make the repository name unique and indicate that I'm learning DevOps.

+The project is split into two different parts.
+The first part is for learning to containerize the Litecoin application and create a CI/CD using GitHub Actions.
+The second part is learning Amazon Web Services (AWS) Lambda and Terraform.

 ## Setup & Usage
 ### Prerequisites